zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Interface `com.liferay.portal.kernel.util.PredicateFilter` was replaced with `java.util.function.Predicate`.
-As a result of that, all implementations of the
-interface: `AggregatePredicateFilter`, `PrefixPredicateFilter` in package `com.liferay.portal.kernel.util`, `JavaScriptPortletResourcePredicateFilter` in package `com.liferay.portal.kernel.portlet` and `DDMFormFieldValuePredicateFilter` in package `com.liferay.dynamic.data.mapping.form.values.query.internal.model` were removed. `com.liferay.portal.kernel.util.ArrayUtil_IW` was regenerated.
+Interface `com.liferay.portal.kernel.util.PredicateFilter` was removed and replaced with `java.util.function.Predicate`.
+As a result of that, all implementations of the interface: `AggregatePredicateFilter`, `PrefixPredicateFilter` in package `com.liferay.portal.kernel.util`, `JavaScriptPortletResourcePredicateFilter` in package `com.liferay.portal.kernel.portlet` and `DDMFormFieldValuePredicateFilter` in package `com.liferay.dynamic.data.mapping.form.values.query.internal.model` were removed. `com.liferay.portal.kernel.util.ArrayUtil_IW` was regenerated.